khulnasoft/integrations-core/agent_metrics/README.md

 ## Overview

-Get internal metrics from the Datadog Agent to create visualizations and monitors in Datadog.
+Get internal metrics from the Khulnasoft Agent to create visualizations and monitors in Khulnasoft.

 **Note:** The list of metrics collected by this integration may change between minor Agent versions.
 Such changes may not be mentioned in the Agent's changelog.